stevebf/tracyisland/PI set up.md

     git push origin master

+You can catch up with any changes in the github repo with

+    git checkout master
+    git pull

 # Creating a Cron Jon

 Now create a cron job to run the script, in the background, at startup: